DenizParlak/Zeus/README.md

 - Ensure IAM password policy requires minimum length of 14 or greater
 - Ensure no root account access key exists
 - Ensure MFA is enabled for the "root" account
+- Ensure security questions are registered in the AWS account
+- Ensure IAM policies are attached only to groups or role

 ## Logging
 - Ensure CloudTrail is enabled in all regions